ktaranov/sqlserver-kit/SSMS/SSMS_Addins.md

 Free version: No

 dbForge Index Manager for SQL Server is a handy SSMS add-in for analyzing the status of SQL indexes and fixing issues with index fragmentation.
 The tool allows you to quickly collect index fragmentation statistics and detect databases that require maintenance.
-You can instantly rebuild and reorganize SQL indexes in visual mode or generate SQL script for the future use. dbForge Index Manager for SQL Server will significantly boost SQL Server performance without much effort!
+You can instantly rebuild and reorganize SQL indexes in visual mode or generate SQL script for the future use. dbForge Index Manager for SQL Server will significantly boost SQL Server performance without much effort.

 ## dbForge Object Search <a id="dbforge-object-search"></a>